taiki-e/parse-changelog/tests/fixtures/rust-atx.md

 ## Misc

 - [rustdoc can now use pulldown-cmark with the `--enable-commonmark` flag][40338]
-- [Added rust-windbg script for better debugging on Windows][39983]
 - [Rust now uses the official cross compiler for NetBSD][40612]
 - [rustdoc now accepts `#` at the start of files][40828]
 - [Fixed jemalloc support for musl][41168]